 A Free Outdoor Swim at Dosthill Quarry with Buckt

 Dosthill Quarry has been owned and operated by Ian Forster for 29 years.
-You can call Ian 24/7 on 07928 562916 if you have any queries.
 You’ll enjoy the friendly family atmosphere that has made this incredibly attractive, and important, national swimming venue so popular.
 A former granite quarry flooded by a fresh water spring from 150 feet underground in 1934, the site is consistently recommended by swimmers for its clear, clean, pure, deep water.

 Since Dosthill Quarry’s spring water is 5000 times more pure than the UK standards